tvlpirb/slick-irc/README.md

 # Slick IRC
 A simple IRC client written in python for my term project, written for Linux.
+You can connect to public IRC servers over SSL and chat

 # Demo
 [https://youtu.be/As7StxtSloc](https://youtu.be/As7StxtSloc)